 Hi friends!
 Thank you for all of your wonderful comments on my Dad’s post yesterday — he loved reading them all and would be glad to come back again!
 I might just have to have more family and friends join in on the fun.
-Speaking of family, as promised, here’s the recipe for the oatmeal cups I made for Lesley.
+Speaking of family, here’s the recipe for the oatmeal cups I made for Lesley.
 They turned out ridiculously well!
-I was so happy because last week’s baking failures were a little discouraging.
-Finally, a success.

 I really don’t love to bake.
 I much prefer cooking.
 With baking, the measurements have to be just right and the ingredients have to totally work together.
 So I keep it simple.
 Take peanut butter and jam for instance.
 A winning combination in my mind.
 If you don’t agree please tell me why… Side-note: If you are allergic, you are exempt.

 Like most kids, I have always loved PB & J sandwiches: on challah bread with a little butter on each side, Kraft peanut butter and strawberry/raspberry jam.
 So good.

 But clearly PB & J is not limited to sandwiches.
 Hey, if it works, it works.
 And it works in baked oatmeal cups.

 I have become a huge baked oatmeal fan.
 Once I got over that it wasn’t all that time consuming, it was love at first bake.
 I think the key to baked oatmeal is that it sticks together (aka isn’t runny).
 The peanut butter and honey does just that in this recipe and it’s the perfect make ahead breakfast or snack.
 Vegan?
 Swap the honey for maple syrup.
 Gluten free?
 Be sure to use certified gluten free oats.